-The user of the API Software must provide a hardware write and hardware read function for the API software to call once it needs to access the hardware.
+You must provide a hardware write and hardware read function for the API software to call once it needs to access the hardware.
 The hardware write and read functions use address, data and a user specified context as arguments.
-The data is 32 bits wide and the address is 13 bits wide.
+The data is 32-bits wide and the address is 13-bits wide.
 The context can be used to differentiate multiple instances and thus allow the same functions to be used for multiple instances.
-The user of the API software must map the 13-bit wide address space used by each CAM instance to a hardware base address in both the hardware write and read functions.
-The TCAM is accessed through the API and the register space is fully abstracted and therefore not listed.
+You must map the API software to the 13-bit wide address space used by each BCAM or CBCAM instance to a hardware base address in both the hardware write and read functions.
+The BCAM or CBCAM is accessed through the API and the register space is fully abstracted and therefore not listed.
 You do not need to directly access the registers in the IP; the driver supplied with the IP interfaces to the hardware under the hood and therefore direct accesses are not required.

 On CBCAM, when HW Update Interface is used, the command set is very simple and no access to register space is required.